run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Use an HTTPS-based domain (e.g. [https://my-cluster.com](https://my-cluster.com)) as the cluster URL.
 Make sure that the DNS is configured with the cluster IP and that there is an associated _ingress controller_ that is handling requests sent to this domain on the cluster.

 !!!
 Example
     There are many ways to install and configure an ingress controller and configuration is environment-dependent.
-A simple solution for on-prem clusters is to install NGINX and configure it to an external IP:
+A simple solution for on-prem clusters is to install & configure NGINX:

+    === "On Prem"

         ``` bash
+        helm upgrade -i nginx-ingress ingress-nginx/ingress-nginx   \
+            --set controller.kind=DaemonSet \
+            --set controller.daemonset.useHostPort=true
+        ```

+    === "Managed Kubernetes"
+        For managed Kubernetes such as EKS:

+        ``` bash
         helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
         helm repo update
         helm install nginx-ingress ingress-nginx/ingress-nginx \
-        --namespace nginx-ingress --create-namespace \
+            --namespace nginx-ingress --create-namespace
-        --set controller.service.externalIPs="{<EXTERNAL-IP>}" # (1)
         ```

-    1. Replace `<EXTERNAL-IP>` with the IP of one of the cluster nodes (keep the curly braces).
-In cloud environments, add the internal IP as well (comma delimited).

 In addition, to configure HTTPS for your URL, you must create a TLS secret named `runai-cluster-domain-tls-secret` in the `runai` namespace.
 The secret should contain a trusted certificate for the domain: